Trainees in the TL1 Postdoctoral Training Program participate in one of four focus areas:

 This area of focus will study the translation of biomedical research into viable technologies and startups.
 Primary mentoring will be with the Skandalaris Center and applicants are required to contact the center and review their project prior to submitting their application.
 Trainees will focus on learning and experiencing new ways to translate scientific discoveries into commercializable products and innovations in order to improve human health.
 Our objective is to better equip trainees to distill and advance the most promising opportunities to improve human health through innovation and entrepreneurship.

-This is a two-year program for MD Clinical Fellows who are interested in learning about the translation of biomedical and clinical research into improved patient care.
+This is a two-year program for MD Clinical Fellows from WashU, the University of Missouri, or Saint Louis University who are interested in learning about the translation of biomedical and clinical research into improved patient care.
 MD Clinical Fellows who are interested in identifying novel opportunities for entrepreneurial activities, technology transfer, and commercialization of intellectual property are also welcomed to apply.

 Applicants must meet the following requirements: